ahamdesigner/perfume/README.md

 ## Vision
 To improve standard of life.
 ## Mission
-Provide the best flavours and upgrade the quality.
+1. Provide the best flavours
+1. Upgrade the quality.
 # Supported by
 Viswamitra
 ## Features